The Town with No Name: Gameplay

 The duels with the gang members are typically triggered by entering and leaving buildings.
 However, the order in which the buildings are entered and the activities that can be done in each have no effect on when, or in which order, the bandits appear; the player can simply enter and leave any combination of buildings and fight the bandits in the same sequence.
 The exception after killing some of the bandits in the street is the required encounter with "Wildcard" Willy McVee in the saloon; any subsequent attempts to leave will trigger the last few duels, culminating in the showdown with Evil Eb.
 The one optional duel involves Immortal Isaac, a knife-thrower concealed in shadows in an upstairs room in the saloon.
+When bandits are killed, their wanted posters in the jailhouse are marked with red X's, with the exception of Isaac, whose poster is marked with a question mark.
 If the player dies at any point, they must restart from the beginning.

 Development

+Director of The Town with No Name, Fergus McNeill in 2017.

 The Town with No Name was conceived by Fergus McNeill, who came up with the idea when he saw a friend wearing a pair of cowboy boots.
 "My mind was turned towards the whole genre of Spaghetti Western", he explained.
 "It was begging for me to do something with it."

+According to the Making of The Town with No Name short included in the game's bonus features, main antagonist Evil Eb was originally named "Three-Gun Theo" and had an extra hand, enabling him to carry three pistols at once.
+In a 2021 tweet, McNeill confirmed that he was the composer of The Town with No Name, credited as "The Jester".

 Reception

-The game had a mostly negative critical reception.
-Dave Winder of Amiga Computing was more positive, stating that the game is "let down by its lack of real lasting gameplay, but the interactive elements and the fact that there is so much humour and so many hidden sequences lift it above being just another game."
+The Town with No Name had a mostly negative critical reception.
+Critics highlighted its lack of longevity and its poor 3D animations.
+Dave Winder of Amiga Computing was more positive, stating that it is "let down by its lack of real lasting gameplay, but the interactive elements and the fact that there is so much humour and so many hidden sequences lift it above being just another game."

-Retrospective reviews of the game noted its surreal humour and perceived lack of content; while Tanner Fox of Game Rant did speculate on the developer's intentions, he otherwise opined how it was hard to tell if Delta 4 deliberately conceived the game as a parody or not.
+Retrospective reviews of The Town with No Name noted its surreal humour and perceived lack of content; while Tanner Fox of Game Rant did speculate on the developer's intentions, he otherwise opined how it was hard to tell if Delta 4 deliberately conceived it as a parody or not.
+Time Extension called it "Hypnotically Awful".
+Since then, The Town with No Name has become subject of internet memes online, due to its humorous quick-time events such as the bartender drink quick time event, as well as its cutscenes such as the alternate ending.